A road through semi-rural Northern Chester County, PA leads to the Old Lincoln School (1867) and its 3000 square foot barn-like addition (1998).

 The master bath includes a double sink and vanity, a walk-in dual shower, and a large soaking tub.
 There is a bidet.
 There is a bay window that catches the winter morning sun for a stainless steel, pebble-filled plant bed.
 Mirrors bring the outdoors into the bathroom.
 In winter mornings the low sun rise lights the bathroom floor.

 The walk-in closet extends for 20 plus feet in 2 areas with ‘miles’ of shelving and hanging areas.
-It has a chute to the downstairs laundry.
+It has a chute connecting to the downstairs laundry.

 The second bedroom suite is in the ‘attic’ space of the old building; the exposed original building truss defining two areas.
 There is a sliding door-window for morning sun.
-A double skylight looks directly into the branches of a 125 year old oak; it is an excellent place for winter warmth and light, and is well shaded in summer.
+A double skylight looks directly into the branches of a 125 year old oak.
+It is an excellent place for winter warmth and light, and is well shaded in summer.
 Snow on this skylight creates a vibrant white screen for tree branch shadow patterns.
 Storage space is ample with a closet and knee wall space.
 This suite has its own full bath with Mexican tile trims.
 It connects to the downstairs front rooms with its own stairway.

 The artist studio/workshop is truly an indoor/outdoor space.
 Its fully windowed walls and garage door make it seem as though you are working outdoors all year round—there are propane-fired radiant heating units suspended from the ceiling.
 It has a shed roof for sculptures up to 12 feet tall.
 It is fully equipped with 110 and 220 current and many outlets.
 And with running water.